momochi000/typewar/README.md

 ---

 ## DONE

+#### REFACTOR: Backbone models should live inside of entities/components
+The only reason to need a backbone model is to make contact with the server or to encapsulate some more abstract data/functionality.
+I shouldn't mix and match patterns with some objects being created by Backbone model but there being a crafty entity inside of it and some simply being Crafty entities.
+Everything should be a crafty entity and if there is some need for a backbone model it can live inside the entity.
+* Text Fragment (DONE)
+* Player Entity
+* NPC Entity

 #### REFACTOR: Fix namespacing of all managers
 #### BUG: End game doesn't work anymore (need to expose scene transitions again)